 STOP THE NOISE!

-FM stereo is more susceptible to noise, especially if it’s a weak signal.
+FM stereo is more susceptible to noise than mono, especially if it’s a weak signal.
 If you’re receiving a noisy broadcast, go into the “Audio setting” in the FM menu.
 Changing this setting to “Yes” will convert the FM stereo signal to mono and make noisy stereo stations more listenable.
 To access this setting in FM mode, press and hold the Como Audio remote’s round Play/Pause key, select “Audio setting,” then select ”Yes.”
-This setting doesn’t affect the non-FM sources and doesn’t eliminate any of the broadcast content.
-Rather, it sums the signal’s left and right channels together to reduce noise.
+This setting doesn’t affect the non-FM sources and doesn’t remove any of the broadcast music content.
+Rather, it sums the signal’s left and right channels together and reduces noise.
 If you have a Solo or Amico and don’t have the Ambiente or Amica dedicated right channel speaker, keep the FM Audio setting in Mono.
 Otherwise, if you change Solo or Amico’s setting to “No” without the separate speaker connected you will only get the left channel!

 REPLACING THE ANTENNA

 Experimenting with a different antenna is the most effective option for trying to tune in in more or cleaner-sounding FM stations.
 Connecting a new antenna to your Como Audio system isn’t a big job.
-You’ll need a plastic wrench tool (obtained from Como Audio) like the one pictured below which slide’s over the antenna’s shaft, allowing you to loosen it and then manually unscrew the antenna.
+You’ll need a plastic wrench tool (obtained from Como Audio) like the one pictured below which slide’s over the antenna’s shaft, allowing you to loosen it and then manually unscrew the existing antenna.
 Once the stock antenna is removed, screw the coax cable from the replacement antenna over the F connector.
-You may need to use needle nose pliers to tighten the cable over the Como Audio system’s F connector since your fingers probably won’t fit inside the round recess in the back panel.
+You may need to use needle nose pliers to tighten the cable over the Como Audio system’s F connector since your fingers might not fit down inside the round recess in the back panel.
 Save the original telescoping antenna in case you ever need to re-attach it.

 INDOOR ANTENNA OPTIONS